 - Check for local rebates from your electric/gas company.
 This is easy money for the cost of a stamp on a purchase you are making anyway.

 - Be wary of extra charges and warranties.
 Most places will try to sell you an extra warranty or bonus parts.
-Decline anything that’s optional.
+We generally decline anything that’s optional.
 Your new appliance already comes with a manufacturer’s warranty.
 You can extend the warranty but most financial folks say it never pay offs.